jaeksoft/opensearchserver/src/doc/en/documentation/faq/parsing/configure_an_XPATH_parser.md

 # Parser

 Delete any existing parser handling XML files.
-For example here the default « XML » parser is deleted:
+In this example, the default « XML » parser gets deleted:

 ![Delete parser XML](xpath_4_parser_delete.png)

 Create a new « XML (XPATH) » parser :

 ![Create new parser](xpath_5_parser_new.png)

-Give this new parser a name and write « /documents/document » in field « XPATH request for documents » as it is the XPATH request to access each document:
+Name this new parser and write « /documents/document » in the field « XPATH request for documents » - since this is the XPATH request to access each document:

 ![Create new parser](xpath_6_parser_1.png)

-In tab « Supported extension » add « xml » :
+In the tab « Supported extension », add « xml » :

 ![Create new parser](xpath_7_parser_2.png)

-In tab « Supported MIME type » add handling for theses types :
+In the tab « Supported MIME type », add handling for the following types :
 * application/xhtml+xml
 * application/xml
 * text/xml

-In tab « Field mapping » configure this mapping :
+In the tab « Field mapping », configure this mapping :

 ![Create new parser](xpath_8_parser_3.png)

-This tell the parser to fetch :
+This tells the parser to fetch :
-* /documents/document/date into field « date »
+* /documents/document/date into the « date » field
-* /documents/document/id into field « id »
+* /documents/document/id into the « id » field
-* /documents/document/title into field « title »
+* /documents/document/title into the « title » field

 Click « Create » :

 ![Create new parser](xpath_9_parser_4.png)

-# Crawl file
+# Crawl the file

-For example place your file in a folder and configure a new file crawler :
+In this example, we place the file in a folder then configure a new file crawler :

 ![Configure file crawler](xpath_10_crawler.png)

-Launch crawler :
+We launch the crawler :

 ![Launch file crawler](xpath_11_crawler_2.png)

-File is now indexed.
-Check index’s info on main page:
+The file is now indexed.
+Check the information about the index on the main page:

 ![Check index info](xpath_12_indexinfo.png)

-Index now has 3 documents.
+The index now includes three documents.

 # Query documents